erichVK5/inkscape2pcb/README.md

 It should be noted that pcb-rnd now has multiple font support built in, allowing multiple fonts to be used in a layout with the text tool.

+The gEDA (.fp) exporter has been updated to work with Inkscape 1.1

+Work on the pcb-rnd (.lht) exporter is underway.

 Licence is GPL2, or at your option, a newer GPL licence.